|

 If your opponent does not move before the time limit per move, then he or she will lose and you will win.

 Remember, you can sometimes delete games to make room to start more.
 You can delete any game if both players have not completed their fourth move.
 When you delete a game, it does not count as a loss, it simply disappears.
-Please read our page on
+Please read our page on how to delete a game.

 [ back to top ]

-Who has the first move in a game?
 If you start a new game which is placed in the Waiting Room, then you have the first move in the game.
 If you pick up a game in the Waiting Room, then you have the second move.

 If you invite someone else to play a game using the Invite User to Play function, then you have the second move.
 If someone else invites you to a game, then you have the first move.